Breathlessness: Information for clinicians

 • Do contact the local specialist palliative care team for more specific advice

-• Remember non-drug methods to relieve breathlessness
+• Non-drug methods to relieve breathlessness are crucial

-• Identify and treat reversible causes of breathlessness in the dying person, for example pulmonary oedema or pleural effusion, if appropriate
+• Identify and treat reversible causes of breathlessness

 • Consider an opioid and benzodiazepine combination for patients at the end of life